5T33Z0/Clover-Crate/ACPI/README.md

 ## FixHeaders

 `FixHeaders` will check the headers of all ACPI tables in general, removing Chinese characters from the headers since macOS can not handle them and panics instantly.
 This issue has been fixed in macOS Mojave, but in High Sierra you may still need it.

 Whether you have a problem with tables or not, it's safe to enable this fix.
-It is recommended to all users, even if you are not having to fix your DSDT.
-Old setting inside DSDT fixes remains for backward compatibility but I recommend to exclude it from those section.
+It is recommended to all users, even if you are not having to fix your `DSDT`.
+Old setting inside DSDT fixes remains for backward compatibility, but I recommend excluding it from this section.

 ## FixMCFG

 The `MCFG` (Memory Mapped Configuration Table) describes the location of the PCI Express configuration space, and this table will be present in a firmware implementation compliant to this specification version 3.0 (or later).
-Helpful when using MacBook and MacBookPro SMBIOSes.
+Helpful when using a MacBook or MacBookPro SMBIOS.
 The author of the patch is vit9696.

 If `FixMCFG` is enabled, the MCFG table will be corrected.
 However, discarding this table is also possible with the "Drop Tables" feature.

 ## Halt Enabler

 This Patch is for fixing the shutdown/sleep problem during UEFI boot.
 The fix is injected before calling `boot.efi`, clearing `SLP_SMI_EN` before the start of macOS.
-Nevertheless it is quite safe, at least on Intel systems.
+Nevertheless, it is quite safe, at least on Intel systems.

 ## Patch APIC